With no revenue neutrality, New Brunswick “fails to meet the test of open and transparent property taxation”

 As I stated in an interview with CBC’s Robert Jones, the absence of revenue neutrality is absolutely the biggest fiscal problem facing New Brunswick citizen-taxpayers today.
 I discuss this in my own writing here and here as well.

-Revenue neutrality is simply this: when assessments increase a given percentage from one year to the next, the municipality then reduces the tax rate that same percentage so that the it receives the same amount of tax revenue (think of a seesaw).
+Revenue neutrality is simply this: when assessments increase a given percentage from one year to the next, the municipality then reduces the tax rate that same percentage so that it still receives the same amount of tax revenue (think of a seesaw).
 Thus: revenue neutral.

 If the municipality does actually need more money in the subsequent year, it has to make the case for that as a budgetary need and then adjust the tax rate upward just enough to accommodate that.
 The municipality does not rely on an increasing assessment to do the dirty work for it.